David Rodríguez (soccer, born 2002)

-David Rodríguez Uribe (born May 5, 2002) is a professional soccer player who plays as an attacking midfielder for Canadian Premier League club Atlético Ottawa, on loan from Liga MX club Atlético San Luis.

-Born in Mexico, Rodríguez has represented the United States at a youth level.
+David Rodríguez Uribe (born May 5, 2002) is a professional soccer player who plays as an attacking midfielder for Liga MX club Atlético San Luis.
+Born in Mexico, he has represented the United States at a youth level.

 Club career

 North Texas SC

 In February 2019 Rodríguez was signed by North Texas SC after having success with the FC Dallas Academy.
 Rodríguez was a member of the 2019 North Texas SC team that won the 2019 USL League One Championship.

 At the beginning of the 2021 season North Texas SC announced that Rodríguez would be loaned to Atletico San Luis on a six-month loan.
 After making four appearances in Liga MX for Atlético San Luis, North Texas came to an agreement to sell Rodríguez, making him the first player sold by North Texas SC.

 Atlético San Luis

 Rodríguez made five more appearances for Atlético San Luis between the 2021 and 2022 Liga MX seasons.

 In August 2022, Rodríguez was loaned to Phoenix Rising FC for the end of the 2022 season.

 Going into the 2023 Austin FC II announced that Rodríguez was being loaned from Atlético San Luis on a season long loan.
 Rodríguez was the starting right wing for Austin FC II when they won the 2023 MLS Next Pro Cup, beating the Columbus Crew 2 by a score of 3–1.
 In May 2023, Austin FC announced they had signed on a short-term agreement, allowing him to be with the first team for four games.
 Rodríguez was the first player from the second team to make the first team bench, but did not appear in any games.